Are you trying to work out what size mitre saw to buy? This guide from SGS Engineering explains what they are and the difference between them.

 Ryobi EMS254L 2000W 254mm Compact Sliding Mitre Saw

-The Ryobi compact mitre saw is ideal for multiple applications including cutting worktops, boards, decking and sheet materials.
-The saw is surprisingly compact and lightweight and benefits from forward sliding bars allowing you to work against a wall.
+The Ryobi compact mitre saw is ideal for multiple applications, including cutting worktops, boards, decking and sheet materials.
+The saw is surprisingly compact and lightweight and benefits from forward sliding bars, allowing you to work against a wall.

 Milwaukee M18FMS254-0 18V 254mm Fuel Mitre

-Maximum support is given to the materials being cut with the large sliding fences which also provides accuracy and stability.
-The mitre saw uses redlink plus™ intelligence system which stops the tool and battery overloading.
-The mitre saw also uses red lithium-ion™ battery pack which gives the user up to 2.5x more run time, 20% more power and up to 2x more battery life.
+The REDLINK PLUS intelligence system stops the tool and battery overloading and also uses a lithium-ion battery pack, which gives the user up to 2.5x more run time, 20% more power and up to 2x more battery life.

 Milwaukee M18SMS216-0 18V 216mm Slide Mitre Saw

-The saw has a 48°/-2° bevel capacity and a mitre saw release system for quick and smooth change of the cutting orientation.
-The mitre saw also has an LED light to illuminate your work area.
+The saw has a 48°/-2° bevel capacity and a mitre saw release system for a quick and smooth change of the cutting orientation.
+This mitre saw tool also has an LED light to illuminate your work area.

 Table Saw and Stand

-The Milwaukee M18FTS210-B Table Saw with One-Key generates the power to cut 190 meters of 19 mm OSB board on one 12.0 Ah battery charge.
-An all metal frame provides durability for daily job site use.
+This table saw generates the power to cut 190 metres of 19mm OSB board on one 12.0 Ah battery charge.
+An all-metal frame provides durability for daily job site use.

-The Milwaukee saw stand is designed to be used with the Milwaukee M18FTS210 table saw.
-The portable folding stand features all steel construction to handle the conditions of a jobsite.
-Light weight at only 6.6kg makes it easy to transport.
+This saw stand is designed to be used with the Milwaukee M18FTS210 table saw.
+The portable folding stand features a steel construction to handle the conditions of a jobsite.
+At 6.6kg, it’s lightweight, making it easy to transport.